AndrewKhassapov/website-to-pdf/README.md

 :arrow_forward: Run *website-to-pdf.py*

-:arrow_forward: All URLs will be saved as .pdf to the same directory as *website-to-pdf.py*
+:arrow_forward: All URLs will be saved as .pdf to the `output/` directory from source *website-to-pdf.py*